XnnxMxtzx/Brave/README.md

 ## Problem Statement

-The retail business needs better visibility into changes in customer demand and inventory levels across product categories, time periods, promotions, and competitor pricing.
-This analysis aims to identify the key demand patterns and inventory gaps so the business can better align inventory and replenishment decisions with customer demand.
+Retail businesses face challenges in maintaining the right inventory levels as customer demand varies across products, seasons, promotions, and market conditions.
+This analysis aims to identify demand patterns and inventory gaps to help businesses better align inventory levels with actual demand and reduce the risk of overstocking and understocking.

 ## Dataset Overview